ka215/cdbt/readme.txt

 = 2.0.4 =
 * Fixed the conflict of some javascripts (Ex, Deregister an bundled jquery in wordpress).
 * Resolved the problem of case in which fuelux class is missing from the body.
+* Changed to use customized jQueryUI from jQueryUI that is bundled with WordPress.
 *

 = 2.0.3 =